 The school recognizes that many students have cell phones in order to communicate with their parents after school.
 All students will have permission to utilize phones during bus rides to and from school or school sponsored events.
-All students must turn in their phones to their teachers at the beginning of the school day and will be returned to them before dismissal at the end of the school day.
-Students with smart watches will also be required to turn those in to teachers at the beginning of the school day.
+All students must turn in their phones to their teachers or to the office at the beginning of the school day and will be returned to them before dismissal at the end of the school day.
+Students with smart watches will also be required to turn those in to teachers or to the office at the beginning of the school day.
 Phones must be off when turned in and will remain off during class sessions, including specials, lunch and structured recess.